deanhiller/webpieces/README.md

   * cancel request cancets filedowload
   * cancel request cancels static file download(ie. stops reading from filesystem)
   * cancel request cancels file upload
+* (no webserver on the planet does this, but with advent of http2 probably don't need this) eventually do 5.0 version where CompletableFuture<...> is returned from all incomingData calls and we load xxxx bytes but backpressure until more bytes released from acking futures....this is VERY difficult to do through the encryption layer, http1.1 parser, and http2 parser, but alleviates slow attacks in an easier way and http2 never needed connection flow ctrl as webservers could have done this
 * backpressure
 * modify frontend to cache pipelined 1.1 requests and not serve to server until response finished each time
 * file upload